Worldwide, 100 million use some form of birth control… Without knowing how it actually works and the possible damage it

 If you chose to take the pill because you don't want a baby then I support that.
 It's your body, your life and no one knows how to live it better than you do.

 I recommend women begin with personalized lab testing to understand the underlying cause of their symptoms.
 Interpreting your lab results in conjunction with your symptoms will help us understand which hormones are in need of support and what systems need to be restored to achieve optimal balance.
 Together, we partner in creating hormonal health, free from dependency on pharmaceutical sex hormones.

 Sounds pretty great, right?
 And it is totally possible too!

 2 Steps to Take Today!

 If you haven't grabbed my Post-Birth Control Syndrome Quick Start Detox Guide, do it now.
 It is the first step to creating amazing hormones!

-If you need a medical ally to teach you how to be your own medical detective, you can apply to be a patient here.
+If you need a medical ally to teach you how to be your own medical detective, you can attend my Pill Free Period Masterclass for Free here.

 A version of this article was originally published in the July/ August 2015 issue of Natural Mother Magazine as “The Truth About the Birth Control Pill”.